 Severe physical or psychological stress may also contribute to the development of fibromyalgia, as can certain bacterial or viral infections.
 If you suffer from arthritis or other autoimmune disorders, you could be at a higher risk as well.

-Women are more likely than men to develop the condition and to experience fibromyalgia foot pain.
+Women are more likely than men to develop the condition.
 In fact, as many as 90% of cases are diagnosed in females, according to US government statistics.
 When men do develop fibromyalgia, their symptoms are typically fewer, milder and less frequent.

-There is no known cure for fibromyalgia.
-Most treatments are instead designed to help relieve symptoms.
-Because each case is unique, health care providers tailor treatment to the individual, using medicine, physical therapy, and lifestyle advice to address the particular complaints of each patient.
+Because there is no known cure for fibromyalgia, most treatments only help relieve symptoms.
+Health care providers tailor treatment to the individual, using medicine, physical therapy, and lifestyle advice to address their unique symptoms of each patient.

 If you suffer from foot pain, ask your podiatrist if orthotic shoe inserts would help to support your feet and ease your pain.

+Symptoms of fibromyalgia in feet can include swelling, irritation, and inflammation of the tissues within one or both feet.
 Foot pain may be exacerbated by fibromyalgia, impacting your ability to walk, stand, or exercise.
-Though the exact cause of fibromyalgia foot pain is not understood, it is most likely a result of overactive neural pathways sending pain messages to the brain.
+The exact cause of fibromyalgia foot pain is not understood.

 If you do have an underlying foot condition, however, your fibromyalgia can intensify your discomfort—even when that same condition would be painless for another individual.
 Common foot irregularities contributing to pain include: